renzol2/brain/docs/web-1-0.md

 # Web 1.0

-A period of the internet from 1991-2004 where much of the content was "read-only", statically served from server filesystems and linked together solely through hyperlinks.
+**Web 1.0** is a period of the [[internet]] from 1991-2004 where much of the content was "read-only", statically served from server filesystems and linked together solely through hyperlinks.

 - Users were primarily **consumers**
 - No authentication, log-in, analytics, etc.